 Application for Initial Accreditation

 The following process must be followed for an institution interested in seeking initial accreditation.
-EHAC will consider the accreditation of a program following an annual schedule upon:
+EHAC will consider the accreditation of a degree program following an annual schedule upon:

-- Request from a Program Administrator,
+- Request from a Program Director,

-- Submittal of the Program Evaluation Report (Self-Study) with supporting materials, and
+- Submittal of the Program Evaluation Report (Self-study) with supporting materials, and

 Please note that the application will be considered if and only if:

 - The institution is accredited by a regional accrediting association for institutions of higher learning; and

 - The degree program has graduated one or more classes under the curriculum being evaluated for accreditation.